Cysharp/ZLogger/README.md

 ZLogger writes directly as UTF8 by the our zero allocation string builder [ZString](https://github.com/Cysharp/ZString).
 In addition, thorough generics, struct, and cache are utilized to achieve the maximum performance.
 Default options is set to the best for performance by the async and buffered, so you don't have to worry about the logger settings.

-ZLogger is built directly on top of Microsoft.Extensions.Logging.
+ZLogger is built directly on top of `Microsoft.Extensions.Logging`.
 By not having a separate logger framework layer, we are extracting better performance.
-In addition to ConsoleLogging, we provides FileLogger, RollingFileLogger, and StreamLogger.
+In addition to ConsoleLogging, we provides **FileLogger**, **RollingFileLogger**, and **StreamLogger**.
 They too are designed to bring out the best in performance.

 Getting Started
 ---